cern-eos/eos/doc/releases/citrine-release.rst

 Improvement
 -----------

-* MGM: Improve shutdown of the MGM and cleanu of threads and resources
+* MGM: Improve shutdown of the MGM and cleanup of threads and resources

 ``v4.4.3 Citrine``